-In fashion we regularly see the return of styles from a few decades ago and in architecture this is no different.
-Today, for instance, a style that first appeared in the 1960s and 1970s is making its appearance again: Postmodernism.
-And although the style has had both supporters and opponents since its inception and to this day, we too must admit that many of the buildings in this publication look refreshing.
+In fashion we regularly see a return of styles from a few decades ago and in architecture it's no different.
+Today, it's a style that first appeared in the 1960s and 1970s is making its appearance once more: Postmodernism.
+And although the style has had both supporters and opponents from its inception through to this day, we must admit that many of the buildings in this publication are refreshing.

-Postmodern architecture sets itself off against earlier, mostly austere designs in which functionalism is central.
-A clever statement - and therefore also the appropriate subtitle of this publication - is the phrase 'less is a bore' used by the American architect Robert Venturi to indicate that architecture should be a bit more playful.
+Postmodern architecture sets itself apart from the earlier, mostly austere designs in which functionalism was central.
+A clever statement - and also an appropriate subtitle of the publication - is the phrase 'less is a bore' used by the American architect Robert Venturi to indicate that architecture should be a bit more playful.
 In doing so, he offered an alternative to Ludwig Mies van der Rohe's popular principle of 'less is more'.

 The author of Postmodern Architecture (Phaidon) is Owen Hopkins, who curated the exhibition 'The Return of the Past: Postmodernism in British Architecture' at Sir John Soane's Museum in London in 2018.
-In this book he once again lists some unique designs from all over the world that celebrate the pinnacle of non-conformity.
+In this book, he lists some unique designs from all over the world that celebrate the pinnacle of non-conformity.
 Also bitten by this unique style?
 Then get this book now.

 Header Photo: Tomi Ungerer and Ayla Suzan Yöndel: Kindergarten Wolfartsweier, Karlsruhe, Germany, 2002.
 Picture credit: © Dirk Altenkirch (page 70, bottom)